|

 jerkin and folding it to form a pillow.
 He handed it to her.

-"Thank you," she said.
-And she smiled for the first
+"Thank you," she said, and she smiled for the first

 time in two days.